 Board Certification: American Board of Internal Medicine

-Board-Eligible: American Board of Gastroenterology
+Board Certified: American Board of Gastroenterology

 Fellowship Training: Hackensack University Medical Center Palisades, Hackensack, North Bergen, NJ